 The key deliverables of the Energy Storage Portfolio are:

 In this pillar, we will develop an advanced battery systems based on lithium and sodium technologies.
 New cathode materials will be synthetized and coin cells will be fabricated and tested.
 We will also study the battery safety and diagnostic based on cathodes, anodes, electrolytes and their interfacial behavior under the influence of temperature or overcharging and tested under Qatar climate.

-Aims to develop high performance and cheaper battery materials and designs in order to make flow batteries economically viable for mass market and be deployed in a number of remote locations (e.g., livestock farms) in Qatar.
+The goal of this pillar is to develop high performance and cheaper battery materials and designs in order to make flow batteries economically viable for mass market and be deployed in a number of remote locations (e.g., livestock farms).